raksit31667/mac-dev-setup/README.md

 In the tab **Profiles**, create a new one with the "+" icon, and rename it to your first name for example.
 Then, select **Other Actions... > Set as Default**.
 Under the section **General** set **Working Directory** to be **Reuse previous session's directory**.
 Finally, under the section **Window**, change the size to something better, like **Columns: 125** and **Rows: 35**.

 When done, hit the red "X" in the upper left (saving is automatic in macOS preference panes).
 Close the window and open a new one to see the size change.

+### Using Alt/Cmd + Right/Left Arrow
+If you're using iterm on a Mac you can enable **"Natural Text Editing"** which allows you to navigate by words using 'option + left/right'.

+1. Go to iTerm Preferences → Profiles
+2. Select your profile, then the Keys tab
+3. Click Load Preset... or Key Mappings -> Presets...
+4. Choose Natural Text Editing

 ### Beautiful terminal